Visit Fasano, Italy

 April to June and September to November are excellent times to visit Fasano if you plan to explore the surrounding area rather than simply sit on the beach.
 The weather is warm and dry and the town is lively without being crowded.
 July and August are busier and temperatures rise to 34C (94F).
 Come in late June to see the annual La Scamiciata festivities.

-Suggested Fasano itinerary
+Suggested itineraries featuring Fasano

 This sample itinerary will give you an idea of what is possible when you travel in Fasano, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.